quentinmax/Serial2Excel/README.md

 ### Invalid Data (300)

 - `301`: Column mismatch.
 The provided data has more columns than the table.
 Make sure every data row has the exact same columns.
-However you can bypass this, by adding more columns to the `-c` flag than actually needed (e.g. `-c 'Temperatur,Humidity,Pressure,-,-,...'`).
+However you can bypass this, by adding more columns to the `-c` flag than actually needed (e.g. `-c 'Temperatur,Humidity,Pressure,-,-,...'`), though this is not recommended.